Will McEnaney

-William Henry McEnaney (February 14, 1952) is a former professional baseball player.
+William Henry McEnaney (born February 14, 1952) is an American former professional baseball player.
 He was a left-handed pitcher over parts of six seasons in Major League Baseball (1974–79) with the Cincinnati Reds, Montreal Expos, Pittsburgh Pirates and St. Louis Cardinals.

 McEnaney was one of five children of William and Eleanor (Grieb) McEnaney and attended Springfield North High School in Springfield, Ohio.
 He was drafted by the Reds in the eighth round of the 1970 amateur draft.
-He made his Major League debut at age 22 on July 3, 1974 in relief of starter Clay Carroll in a 4–1 Reds loss to the Los Angeles Dodgers at Riverfront Stadium.
+He made his Major League debut at age 22 on July 3, 1974, in relief of starter Clay Carroll in a 4–1 Reds loss to the Los Angeles Dodgers at Riverfront Stadium.
 McEnaney's first-ever inning was a 1–2–3 one as he induced popouts from Tommy John, Davey Lopes and Bill Buckner, and for the game he pitched two scoreless innings.
 In his rookie season, he pitched 24 games, with a 2–1 record and a 4.44 earned run average.

 McEnaney was a key member of the bullpen of the Big Red Machine Reds teams that were the 1975 and 1976 World Series champions.
 In 1975, he posted a 5–2 record with a 2.47 ERA and 15 saves in 70 pitching appearances.
 But he is best known for his performance in the Series, in which he pitched five games (6 2/3 innings) in relief with a 2.70 ERA and one save.
 He earned the save in the seventh and final game as he pitched a perfect three-out ninth inning.